psychdatascience/FDS-CourseOne/025_HW_discreet_sims.md

   4. Calculate the total votes for each candidate and determine the winner.
   5. Perform the simulation multiple times and discuss the variability in election outcomes.

+#### Problem 4: Effects of Sample Size on the Distribution of Sums
+- **Objective**.
+To see how the distribution of sums of discrete variables approachs a continuous Gaussian distribution with increasing addends.
+- **Task**.
-rewrite the dice code to just store the sums, then use seaboard hist to overlay the plots below...
+  1. Rewrite the dice code to just store the sum on each set of rolls (rather than incrementing the counts of possible sums as we did in the tutorial).

-Increase `k` incrementally (e.g., 2, 5, 10, 20) and observe how the distribution evolves.
-Illustrate how, as `k` increases, the distribution approximates a normal distribution.

-\# Simulate different numbers of dice

-dice_counts = [2, 5, 10, 20]

-for num_dice in dice_counts:

-​    plot_dice_roll_distribution(num_dice, 1000)
+  2. Functionlize the code such that your function takes the number of dice to roll and the number of rolls to do, and returns a vector of the sums for each roll.
+  3. Run the code for ('`for()`')  2, 5, 10, and 20 dice.
+  4. Plot the results as overlaid KDEs like we did for the coin flips in the tutorial.